 Useful Tips: You don’t need a guide to visit Semuc Champey, just “hitch” a ride to the park with a local or another tour van from the center of town for $2-3 US.

 Have you ever been hiking in the jungle?
 Any favorite spots?
-Share with us in the comments below!
+Drop me a message in the comments below!